Harpur College Cluster Hires

 Harpur College is spearheading a new, multi-year cluster hire initiative in the thematic area “Critical Studies in Race and Inequality.”
 Harpur seeks to build a network of scholars who are committed to conducting research on race, racism, ethnicity, social justice, power and structures of inequality in their diverse fields of specialization.
 The college is particularly interested in appointing faculty members who are deeply connected to and integrated into the communities that they study, as a means to build on the strong tradition of engaged scholarship at Binghamton University.

-Two appointments have already been made:
+Several appointments have already been made:

 - Miya Carey, Assistant Professor, Department of History